Skip to main content

 Each participant will be asked to sign a participant agreement outlining protocols for working together, including confidentiality.

-The book “Family Diagram and Family Research: An Illustrated Guide to Tools for Working on Differentiation of Self in One’s Family” by Victoria Harrison is required.
+The book “Family Diagram and Family Research: An Illustrated Guide to Tools for Working on Differentiation of Self in One’s Family” by Victoria Harrison is recommended.
 Find it here.

 We recommend reading the book Family Ties that Bind by Ron Richardson.
 Find it here